fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Sql/v1.0.12/New-AzureRmSqlDatabaseCopy.md

 ## PARAMETERS

 ### -DatabaseName
-Specifies the name of the nextref_database to copy.
+Specifies the name of the SQL Database to copy.

 ```yaml
 Type: String